tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 ## Direct SQL hooks to HuggingFace sentence transformers via pg_vectorize

-Pg_vectorize allows you to use any of Hugging Face’s sentence transformer models via SQL.t can be configured by simply changing the `model_name` parameter in the `transform_embeddings` function.
-To use this the [all-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) model:
+pg_vectorize allows you to use any of Hugging Face’s sentence transformer models via SQL.
+It can be configured by simply changing the `model_name` parameter in the `transform_embeddings` function.
+For example, to use this the [all-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) model:

 ```sql
 SELECT * FROM vectorize.transform_embeddings(